SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     ??? success "Solution"

         Similar to a git repository having a `.git` directory, a repository using dvc needs to have a `.dvc` folder.
-        Alternatively you can you the `dvc status` command.
+        Alternatively you can use the `dvc status` command.

 2. Assume you just added a folder called `data/` that you want to track with `dvc`.
-What is the sequence of 5 commands to successful version control the folder? (assuming you already setup a remote)
+What is the sequence of 5 commands to successfully version control the folder? (assuming you already set up a remote)

     ??? success "Solution"